TonyKaravasilev/CryptoMananaDocs/index.md

 - The `OpenSSL Library` installed by default with many Operating Systems and LAMP servers;
 - The `Composer Dependency Manager` for PHP or manual autoloading via `src/autoload.php`;
 - *Optional Extensions:* `libsodium` or`sodium`, `mbstring`, `zend-opcache` and `apcu`.

+*Note: The project supports PSR0/PSR4 and manual component autoloading.
+In addition, it is compatible with Windows, macOS and any Unix/Linux based distributions that match the minimum requirements (including Docker or Vagrant virtualization solutions).
+In addition, the framework is 100.00% percent unit/integration tested.*

 ### [](#project-installation){:.book_mark}Project Installation ###